Tharai Thappattai: Plot

-The story opens with a Discovery channel TV team led by an Indian guide woman asking an old man by the name of Saamipulavan to perform his art for their documentary.
-While he performs but refuses to change for commercial angle, his son, Sannasi and his troupe perform.
-Sannasi (Sasikumar) is the head of a music troupe, while Sooravali (Varalaxmi Sarathkumar) is the chief dancer, who loves him.
-Times are tough and the troupe jumps at a chance to perform at the Andaman Islands for a hefty sum.
-But they soon realise that the sponsors are more interested in the women, and not their dance.
-They are thrown out of the hotel and tickets back home torn when Sooravalli physically assaults them for their improper advances.
-The troupe manage to save money by manual labour and Sooravalli's performance ending in unconsciousness by fatigue to reach home by ship.
+The story opens with an Indian guide woman leading a Discovery channel TV team asking an elderly villager named Saamipulavan to perform his mridangam art for their documentary.
+While he performs but refuses to change for the commercial angle, his son, Sannasi, and his troupe perform.

+Sannasi is the head of a dance troupe, while Sooravali is the chief dancer who loves him.
+Times are tough, and the ensemble jumps at a chance to perform in the Andaman Islands for a hefty sum.
+But they soon discover that the sponsors are more interested in the women than their dance.
+The hotel's security throws them out, and the event manager rips their tickets back home when Sooravalli physically assaults them for their improper advances.
+The troupe saves money by doing manual labour at a construction site.
+Sooravalli decides to dance to collect money to reach home by ship.
+Sooravali's performance ends in unconsciousness from fatigue and blood loss.

 Humiliated, they return home, only to continue their struggle without work.
-At this time, Sooravali receives a marriage proposal from Karuppaiah (R. K. Suresh), who claims to have a government job and decent salary.
-Sannasi is angry at first and beats up Karuppaiah, but after Sooravali's mother pleads with him, he forces Sooravali to accept the proposal.
+At this time, Sooravali receives a marriage proposal from Karuppaiah, who seems decent and claims to have a government job and a decent salary.
+Sannasi is angry at first and beats up Karuppaiah, but after Sooravali's mother pleads with him, he eventually forces Sooravali to accept the proposal.

-After Sooravali's marriage and departure, the troupe attempts to continue working but is rejected as Sooravali was the main attraction.
-Sannasi, with the help of the leader of a more successful troupe, finds a replacement but is forced to compromise with his principles and perform at a funeral.

-Sannasi's father, Samipulavan (G. M. Kumar), who has always disapproved of what he considers his son's adulteration and lowering of the art form, lambasts him for this.
-Sannasi retaliates and insults Samipulavan's knowledge and talent, leaving him deeply hurt.

-One day, Samipulavan is called to perform a concert in front of high ranking foreign officials, including the Governor of Australia.
-His performance is appreciated and he is lauded by the governor, finally validating him after years of rejection and obscurity.
-He returns home and tells Sannasi that he has won, but passes away immediately afterward.
+After Sooravali's marriage and departure, the troupe attempts to continue working, but people reject them as Sooravali is the main attraction.
+Sannasi finds a replacement but is forced to compromise with his principles and perform at a funeral.
+Sannasi's father, Saamipulavan, who has always disapproved of what he considers his son's adulteration and lowering of the art form, lambasts him for this.
+Sannasi retaliates and insults Saamipulavan's knowledge and talent, leaving him hurt.
+One day, Samipulavan gets called to perform a concert in front of high-ranking foreign officials, including the Governor of Australia.
+His singing performance is appreciated, and the governor lauds him, finally validating him after years of rejection and obscurity.
+He returns home and tells Sannasi that he has won, but suddenly he coughs and passes away.